Chocolate Peppermint Chunk Cookies

 - Preheat the oven to 350ºF.
 Melt the bittersweet chocolate in the microwave, stopping to stir every 30 seconds.
 Set aside to cool.

 - Cream together butter and light brown sugar on a medium speed.
 Add the eggs, vanilla extract, peppermint extract and mix well until creamy.
+Slowly beat in the melted chocolate.
 Scrape the sides of the bowl down with a spatula before incorporating the dry ingredients.

 - Sift together the flour, baking soda and baking powder.
 Slowly add to the wet mixture and beat on a low speed just until the dry ingredients are incorporated.